mvolkmann/blog/src/web-dev-tips.md

 ### Intl.RelativeTimeFormat

-This constructor function returns an object with a `format` method that takes a numeric value and a unit name.
+This constructor function returns an object with a `format` method that takes a numeric value and a unit name such as `day` or `month`.
 The most commonly used options are:

 - `numeric`: `always` (default) or `auto` (seems best)